DBeath/feedsearch/README.rst

   method itself).
 Defaults to 30 seconds.
 - **max_redirects**: *int*: Maximum number of redirects for each request.
 Defaults to 30.
 - **parser**: *str*: BeautifulSoup parser for HTML parsing.
 Defaults to 'html.parser'.
+- **exceptions**: *bool*: If False, will gracefully handle Requests exceptions and attempt to keep searching.
+                          If True, will leave Requests exceptions uncaught to be handled by the caller.
+                          Defaults False.